varunswarup0/think-piece/README.md

 ![alt text](https://github.com/varunswarup0/think-piece/blob/master/thinkPiece-mockup.png)

+What I learned from building this app, we've got a real-time database that is highly scalable and a lot more, in a lot of ways, more manageable than the real-time database was.
+The real-time database is great.
+I've done a lot of really cool stuff with that.
+But Cloud Firestore solves a lot; you had to be very nuanced with the real-time database.

+With Cloud Firestore, you're able to structure stuff, in kind of the way you would think about your application, and build documents that start from a UI, backward.
+I think a lot of us, as front-end engineers, have gotten APIs.
+I like to joke at work that I can take any blueprint that the back-end team makes and build anything off of that.

+I can take any designs that the UI/UX team makes and build anything based on that.
+But sometimes, when both of those documents cross my desk simultaneously, I can't do anything, right, and that's where it becomes difficult.
+And so I think being able to kind of think about, first of all, the number of apps that you could build now, that you probably wouldn't.

+And this is the kind of thing we were talking about the other day, as well.
+But there are many times when I'm like, I want to build this app, and I sit down and am excited.
+And then I remember I have to implement authentication, and then all of the joy leaves my body, and I do anything else.

+Now, I flip a switch.
+I've got some authentication.
+I think the number of apps that you can build and scale now, because this is on Google's infrastructure, right?
+Effectively, should you design and architect your system well, there's no reason that you couldn't scale this pretty well.
+You've got file storage, you've got a database, you've got authentication, we can run back-end functions, right?

+For me, I think Firebase is one of the more exciting platforms to build just web services on.
+And I've had a lot of fun with it, and I plan on having a lot more fun with it in the future.

 # Cloud Firestore is based on collections

 In the Real time database, you get whatever node of the